Please note that Tapas no longer supports Internet Explorer.

 Then the air changed.

 Pressure folded inward.
-Sound dimmed.
-The world seemed to hesitate.
+Sound became dimmer.
+The world seemed to bend.

 A figure stood between Royushi and the approaching threat—translucent, flickering, unreal.